 Invite/Visa Letter from Failte Ireland:

-As mentioned before, I was going to attend the Tbex in Ireland.
+As mentioned before, I was going to attend Tbex in Ireland.
 Since this was arranged by Failte Ireland, I asked them for a visa letter and on my request, they send one to me.
+I gave an invitation letter from my friend when I applied in 2018 and 2019.

 Bank statements for the past 6 months.
 In addition, I had submitted my copy of all my fixed deposits as well.
 I know many of you have a question on how much bank balance should be there in one’s account.
 I advise a minimum of Rs 1 lakh and more in case you do not have sufficient travel history.